EDCD/EDMarketConnector/Contributing.md

 * Going forwards please do place [type hints](https://docs.python.org/3/library/typing.html) on the declarations of your functions, both their arguments and return types.

+* Use `logging` not `print()`, and definitely not `sys.stdout.write()`!
+ `EDMarketConnector.py` sets up `logger` for this, so:

+        from EDMarketConnector import logger

+        logger.info(f'Some message with a {variable}')

+        try:
+            something
+        except Exception as e:  # Try to be more specific logger.error(f'Error in ... with ...', exc_info=e)

+    Also if the code is within a class definition at all then please use:

+        logger.info(f'{__class__}: ...)

+    so that the class name is included in the output.
+No `logger.Formatter` does not support this (probably because there's no way to get at the information for a calling function).

 * In general, please follow [PEP8](https://www.python.org/dev/peps/pep-0008/).

 ---